-Olivier Pays-Volard is a lecturer (HDR) at the University of Angers in the Littoral-Environment-Remote Sensing-Geomatics Laboratory (LTEG – UMR 6554).
-Since 2009, his work in the Hwange LTSER has focused on the responses of large mammals to the landscape heterogeneity (variation in the availability of resources and the risk of predation) by focusing on the behavioural determinants that shape the spatial distribution of species and interspecific coexistence.
+Olivier Pays-Volard is a professor at the University of Angers.
+Since 2009, his work in the Hwange LTSER has focused on the responses of large mammals to the landscape heterogeneity (variation in the availability of resources, in the risk of predation and in human activities) by focusing on the behavioural determinants that shape the spatial distribution of species communities and interspecific coexistence.

 Alexandre Caron is a researcher at CIRAD as a health ecologist.
 He is currently the coordinator of the research platform “Production and Conservation in Partnership” (www.rp-pcp.org), which together with the Hwange LTSER promotes the coexistence between people and nature in the transfrontier conservation areas (TFCAs).
 He has been based in Southern Africa for 10 years (Zimbabwe and Mozambique since 2015) and is interested in the ecology of infectious transmission (e.g. avian influenza, foot and mouth disease, bovine tuberculosis) in multi-host systems at the wildlife/domestic interfaces.